amcginlay/jetstack-public/demos/01-build-eks-cluster/README.md

 ## Prerequisites

-- Followed [kube-shell](https://github.com/amcginlay/kube-shell) or have access to the command line tools
+- Followed [kube-shell](https://github.com/amcginlay/kube-shell) or otherwise have access to the common command line tools
 - Access to an AWS account and appropriate permisssions to provision an EKS cluster

 # Steps